-It is helpful to keep a log of staff and pupils causing concern or who receive a diagnosis pertaining to their mental health.
+The school has a mental health referral form that can be accessed by staff and parents on the website.
+The school keeps a log of staff and pupils causing concern or who receive a diagnosis pertaining to their mental health.
 This can include: